leoleung1998/tensorflow2_capstone/README.md

 # tensorflow2_capstone
-Tensorflow 2 course by the Imperial College of
+Tensorflow 2 course by the Imperial College of London